Endesfelder-Lab/EVE-software/README.md

 ### 11. Command-line interface

 All of EVE can also be accessed via the command-line.
 For a detailed overview look at `EVE_CommandLine.ipynb`.

+### 12. Exemplary data
+The EVE software is packaged with three exemplary datasets, found in the **Data** folder: DNA-PAINT nanoruler, *E. coli* with endogenous RpoC-mEos3.2 and Nile Red membrane stain, and an $\alpha$-tubulin labeled Cos7 dSTORM sample.
+Here are succint instructions for how to fully analse these datasets:

+1. Nanoruler (DNA-PAINT):
+   - In EVE, in the processing tab, set the Dataset location to the */Data/Nanoruler/Nanoruler_Small.hdf5* file (via the *File...* button).
+   - By using *Settings-Load Specific GUI contents*, load the */Data/Nanoruler/GUI_Settings_Nanoruler.json* file.
+   - Open the advanced settings via *Settings-Advanced Settings*, and use *Load Global Settings* to load the */Data/Nanoruler/GUI_Settings_Nanoruler_advancedSettings.json* file.
+   - Run the analysis by pressing **Run** in the Processing tab, or alternatively, investigate the findin g/fitting options via the **Preview** tab.
+   - After running, the results need to be drift-corrected - either via *Post-processing - Drift correction by entropy minimization [2D]* (default settings), or by loading (*Load stored drift correction DME/RCC*) the */Data/Nanoruler/DME_driftCorrection.npz* file.
+   - The results can be visualized by opening the *Visualization* tab and running *Gaussian-blurred with locPrecision sigma*.
+   - The results should be similar to the localizations found in */Data/Nanoruler/Nanoruler_Small_FitResults_DriftCorr.csv*.
+2. *E. coli* datasets (PALM and PAINT):
+   - Two datasets are provided: *Ecoli_RpoC_Small* and *Ecoli_NR_Large*, along with their corresponding GUI settings.
+Throughout these instructions, these can be interchanged to obtain the results for either dataset.
+   - In EVE, in the processing tab, set the Dataset location to the */Data/Ecoli/Ecoli_NR_Small.hdf5* file (via the *File...* button).
+   - By using *Settings-Load Specific GUI contents*, load the */Data/Ecoli/GUI_Settings_EColi_NR.json* file.
+   - Open the advanced settings via *Settings-Advanced Settings*, and use *Load Global Settings* to load the */Data/Ecoli/GUI_Settings_EColi_NR_advancedSettings.json* file.
+   - Run the analysis by pressing **Run** in the Processing tab, or alternatively, investigate the findin g/fitting options via the **Preview** tab.
+   - The results can be visualized by opening the *Visualization* tab and running *Gaussian-blurred with locPrecision sigma*.
+   - These results should be similar to the localizations found in */Data/EColi/NEcoli_NR_Small_FitResults.csv*.
+2. *$\alpha$-tubulin* in Cos-7 cell (dSTORM):
+   - In EVE, in the processing tab, set the Dataset location to the */Data/aTubulin/aTubulin_Small.hdf5* file (via the *File...* button).
+   - By using *Settings-Load Specific GUI contents*, load the */Data/aTubulin/GUI_Settings_aTubulin.json* file.
+   - Open the advanced settings via *Settings-Advanced Settings*, and use *Load Global Settings* to load the */Data/aTubulin/GUI_Settings_aTubulin_advancedSettings.json* file.
+   - Run the analysis by pressing **Run** in the Processing tab, or alternatively, investigate the findin g/fitting options via the **Preview** tab.
+   - The results can be visualized by opening the *Visualization* tab and running *Gaussian-blurred with locPrecision sigma*.
+   - These results should be similar to the localizations found in */Data/aTubulin/aTubulin_Small_FitResults.csv*.